nikhil-pandey/switchboard/README.md

-# Switchboard MCP ⚡️🔌 — Plug Your Agents Into Codex
+# Switchboard MCP ⚡️🔌 — Codex‑Powered Subagents For Any MCP Client

-Switchboard MCP exposes “agents” from Codex TOML, Claude/Anthropic front‑matter, and VS Code Chat Modes through one clean MCP interface that Codex can call directly.
+Switchboard MCP is an adapter MCP server.
+It discovers agents defined across ecosystems — Switchboard TOML (a Codex‑like schema), Claude/Anthropic front‑matter, and VS Code Chat Modes — normalizes them into a Codex‑like agent shape, executes them with a Codex engine, and exposes them as plain MCP tools.
+You speak MCP; we do the Codex work behind the scenes.

-• BYOA (Bring Your Own Agents) • Simple `{ task, cwd }` input • In‑process Codex runner
+• BYOA (Bring Your Own Agents) • Simple `{ task, cwd }` input • stdio or HTTP/SSE transport

+Works with any MCP client: VS Code, Claude Code, Cursor, Codex CLI, MCP Inspector, and more.

+Note on terminology
+- “Codex‑like” means our agent/tool conventions are inspired by Codex (e.g., `apply_patch`, `plan`, `web_search`), but are not a compatibility promise or a drop‑in for Codex configs.
+- We discover Switchboard TOML (our Codex‑like format), not Codex TOML.
+Internally we run agents with a Codex engine.

+How to think about it
+- Adapter: Discover → Normalize (Codex‑like) → Execute (Codex) → Expose (MCP)
+- Subagents: Each discovered agent becomes an MCP tool you can call from any client.
+- Clients: Works in any MCP host; Codex is one of many.

 ## 🏁 Quick Start

 - Install (one‑liner):
   - `cargo install --git https://github.com/nikhil-pandey/switchboard --locked`
-- Add to your MCP host (copy one):
+- Add to your MCP client (copy one):

 ```json
 // VS Code (project-level .vscode/mcp.json)